michalpodlecki/spree-flexible-weight-rate/README.md

 Specify the following options:

-* Initial: The cost of up to (and including) the weight specified (10)
+* First Package: The cost of up to (and including) the weight specified (10)
-* Cost per weight: The additional cost for every weight increment (2)
+* Additional package: The additional cost for every weight increment (2)
 * Weight: The amount for each threshold (100)
 * Currency: The currency to be billed in.
 This must match the order currency.